Jojo-Schmitz/microtune/Readme.md

 ## KNOWN LIMITATIONS

-'Microtune' requires at least MuseScore version 0.9.6 beta 2 in order to run.
+'Microtune' has been tested to work with MuseScore version 0.9.6 beta 2.
+It may run with 0.9.6 Beta 1 too and should work with all later versions, up to 1.3.
+It only works on accidentals directly attached to notes, not on key signatures, this is restriction of the underlying plugin framwork.

 Any suggestion is welcome!